kuberig-io/kuberig/docs/dsl-intro.md

     }
 }
 ```
-The `@EnvResource` annotations have been removed.
-The pod and service definition methods have become private.
+The `@EnvResource` annotations have been removed and the pod and service definition methods have become private.

 The appIngressPath method is new and generates a part of the ingress resource that is used in the HttpEchoApps.exampleIngress method.

 Everything that is specific to an HttpEchoApp is now defined inside the HttpEchoApp class.

 ## Next steps